umbrand/brand/doc/ExportNwbGuidelines.md

         streams:
           <graph_stream_1>:                                 # stream name as defined in the graph

+            source_node:        <name of source node>       # name of the node with the corresponding YAML file from
+                                                            # which stream config will be read for NWB export

             enable:             <True/False>                # optional, defaults to the node's YAML value if not
                                                             # defined here